JJimmyFlynn/laravel-eks/README.md

 At a high level it consists of:
 ### Laravel Application
-- A basic Laravel application slightly modifed to run in a load balanced environment as per the official docs
+- A basic Laravel application slightly modified to run in a load balanced environment as per the [official docs](https://laravel.com/docs/11.x/requests#configuring-trusted-proxies)
 - Dockerfiles to build an nginx and php-fpm image from the application
 ### AWS
 - All deployed via Open Tofu